- Course Number:

 - Special Fee:

-Introductory level child development class integrating the normal growth an developmental patterns of children from conception through age 10 with developmentally appropriate practices.
+Introductory level child development class integrating the normal growth and developmental patterns of children from conception through age 10 with developmentally appropriate practices.
 Linkages between development and practice in a variety of settings are covered with particular emphasis on parent (family) - teacher (caregiver) partnerships.
+Audit available.

 Addendum to Course Description